 Our detailed weather forecasts are calculated for 1-7 days ahead.
 Larger forecast periods are covered in less detail as special services.
 Our weather models are composed of evenly spaced grid cells, which cover large domains. .
 The atmosphere is divided into 55 or more layers, for each of which a forecast is calculated.

 Our model calculates forecasts for each grid cell and layer at least once daily, starting from “initialization” time to the end of the “forecast period”,which is 3-5 days.Our high resolution forecast are “live corrected, when applicable, with validated satellite feed observations.
 A new multimodel platform is under developing to improve forecast accuracy taking account for different weather models and weather scenarios.

-Datameteo has implemented a global scale WWIII model.
+Datameteo still use global scale WWIII model.
 The global model is initialized daily and is forced with NOAA/NCEP's global forecast system (GFS) winds for the oceans area while for area along the coast and the Mediterrean the wind forcing is given by WRF high resolution weather model outputs.